-- Consultation was undertaken with key stakeholders and the wider community as part of

-the development of this PAMP for Tweed Shire, to ensure that the plan meets the needs

-of the community now and into the future.
-The consultation involved community surveys

-and a workshop.
-Specific areas of concern that were raised by multiple people included:

-- Pedestrian crossings;

-- Lack of footpaths;

-- Poor pedestrian access to shopping centres;

-- School traffic;

-- Lack of trees, shade and lighting;

-- Poor pedestrian and cycle linkages;

-- Footpath obstructions;

-- A review of pedestrian crash data for the Tweed LGA was undertaken and identified the following clusters of pedestrian crashes:

-- Minjungbal Drive, between Blundell Boulevard and Machinery Drive, South Tweed Heads; and

-- Brisbane Street, between Murwillumbah Street and Wollumbin Street, Murwillumbah.

-- An audit of existing issues and constraints for pedestrians was undertaken for each of the five town centres in the study area.
+- Consultation was undertaken with key stakeholders and the wider community as part of the development of this PAMP for Tweed Shire, to ensure that the plan meets the needs of the community now and into the future.
+The consultation involved community surveys and a workshop.
+Specific areas of concern that were raised by multiple people included: - Pedestrian crossings at Florence Street and Boyd Street; - Lack of footpath on Dry Dock Road; - Poor pedestrian access to shopping centres; - School traffic at Sunshine Avenue: - Lack of footpath on Sullivan Street; - Pedestrian crossings at Cudgen Road; - Lack of footpath on Sutherland Street; - Pedestrian crossings at Turnock Street; - Lack of trees, shade and lighting along Turnock Street; - Poor pedestrian and cycle linkages along Marine Parade; - Poor footpath lighting; - Footpath obstructions on Leisure Drive; - Lack of footpath on Banora Boulevard; - Pedestrian crossings at Greenway Drive; - Lack of footpath on Queensland Street; - Lack of footpath and pedestrian crossings at Nullum Street; and - Poor pedestrian linkages on Tumbulgum Road. - A review of pedestrian crash data for the Tweed LGA was undertaken and identified the following clusters of pedestrian crashes: - Minjungbal Drive, between Blundell Boulevard and Machinery Drive, South Tweed Heads; and - Brisbane Street, between Murwillumbah Street and Wollumbin Street, Murwillumbah. - An audit of existing issues and constraints for pedestrians was undertaken for each of the five town centres in the study area.
 The audit focussed on identifying the existing facilities, land uses, any shortcomings in the pedestrian environment and potential safety issues.
 The key issues and constraints included:

 - Poor quality footpath surfaces;

 - Informal pedestrian crossing movements on busy roads;

 - Missing pedestrian links and crossings;

 - Steep gradients;

 - Obstructions within the footpath; and

 - Lack of disabled or pram access.